ellmanalex/pricepertoken-ai-coding-tracker/README.md

 If you get authentication errors:

 1. Check your token at [https://pricepertoken.com/coding-tracker/]
-2. Reconfigure: `ai-usage-tracker --configure NEW_TOKEN`
+2. Reconfigure: `pricepertoken-ai-coding-tracker --configure NEW_TOKEN`

 ### Rate Limits